larsencyber/larsencyber.github.io/content/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/index.md

 # Detailed Research
 ## 1. Australian account takeovers in 2024
-In the beginning of 2024, news headlines highlighted that thousands of Australian customers experienced their online accounts were being compromised and used for fraudulent transactions.
+In the beginning of 2024, news headlines highlighted that thousands of Australian customers experienced their online accounts being compromised and used for fraudulent transactions.
 It affected customers of many well known brands, such as Dan Murphy's, The Iconic, and Officeworks, to name a few.
 This caught the attention of the Prime Minister, who shared the following statement in January 2024:
 ![**Australian Prime Minister Anthony Albanese**](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/2-prime-minister.png)
 >  "This is a scourge and there are so many vulnerable people being ripped off who've acted in absolutely good faith and we need to make sure they are protected." - Anthony Albanese, Prime Minister of Australia